nils-werner/raspi-dashboard/README.md

     makepkg -si

-and reboot.
 Enable the dashboard using

     systemctl enable --now dashboard@tty7.service

-for peace of mind you can reboot the system every day by enabling
+For peace of mind you can reboot the system every day by enabling

     systemctl enable --now scheduled-reboot.timer